 Patient visitor reminders

-- Visitors to all inpatient areas will get a brief health screening and will be given a visitor’s badge and apple sticker at the proper check-in area (off of the main elevators or outside the units at the welcome desk).
+- Visitors to all inpatient areas will get a brief health screening and will be given a visitor's badge and apple sticker at the proper check-in area (near the main elevators or outside the units at the welcome desk).

 - The information desk staff and volunteers are here to help guide you to where you need to go.